Get rid of lizards with these easy affordable methods

 Lest karma strikes and you end up as a lizard in your next life, here is a product that offers a more “humane” alternative to getting rid of lizards – that is, one that doesn’t kill them.

 Ridsect is a repellant that keeps lizards from clinging onto your wall surface.
 Just spray this on walls, lights and entry points of your home to prevent the lizard from entering.
-You can get this spray at NTUC Fairprice for $13.30.
+You can get this spray at Giant for $13.35.

-3. Spicy ingredients like tabasco sauce and chili peppers
+4. Spicy ingredients like tabasco sauce and chilli peppers

 Lizards are deathly afraid of spicy scents and will scurry away when they encounter a lethal dose of Tabasco.
 Mix Tabasco sauce and pepper for a potent blend of spiciness, and spray this diabolical brew in nooks and crannies that lizards love to chill at.